 A full time director of women’s rugby and a full time women’s coach appear to have added little to the mix, and it’s difficult to see where the much larger investment in the women’s game has gone.
 The ease with which their tactics have been dismantled by their opposing coaches has been a big let down and, worst of all, the basic skill set of the group has deteriorated.

 France on the other hand were coached perfectly as they destroyed Ireland in the first half.
 The movement of their back rows, centres, wings, full back and second rows was a joy to behold.
-Even their front row, who were fantastic, showed more line breaks than Ireland’s backs combined.
+Even their front row, who were fantastic, showed more line breaks than all Ireland’s backs combined.

 Les Bleues dominated the opening exchanges and a strong run by the wonderful Safi N’Diaye created panic in the Irish defence before quick hands set up flanker Romane Menager who skipped through the defence to score the opening try.
 Full back Montserrat Amedee converted and France led 7 – 0 after seven minutes.